Home Articles Architectural Technology 7 Powerful iPad Apps for Modern Landscape Architecture & Garden Design

 6. Adobe Fresco

 Adobe Fresco delivers a painterly, expressive approach to landscape illustration with its dynamic live brushes that mimic watercolors, oils, and natural textures.
 Designers use Fresco to build lush planting visuals, atmospheric mood boards, and artistic renderings that communicate the character of proposed landscapes.
-The blend mode options and layer system provide strong compositional control, while the seamless integration with Adobe Creative Cloud makes it easy to transfer work into Photoshop or Illustrator for refinement.
-For teams seeking high-quality visuals that balance artistry with clarity, Fresco is an invaluable asset.
+The blend mode options and layer system provide strong compositional control, while the integration with Adobe Creative Cloud makes it easy to transfer work into Photoshop or Illustrator for refinement.
+For teams seeking high-quality visuals that balance artistry with clarity, Fresco is a strong addition to the iPad toolkit.

 7. PLNAR